ilario23/MyMoney/docs/SETUP.md

-# ExpenseTracker PWA - Setup Guide
+# Spendix PWA - Setup Guide

 A mobile-first Progressive Web App for managing personal and shared expenses, built with React, Vite, TypeScript, Tailwind CSS, and ShadCN UI.